 end

 Using effective isentropic expansion factors from the VTPR equation of state, the theoretical mass flux is 57811 kg m^-2 s^-1 ( 59321 kg m^-2 s^-1 from GERG-2008 ).
-This is quite a bit larger than the ideal case, indicating that the ideal gas law leads to a significantly over-sized PRV, 51.0% larger when compared to sizing done using the isentropic expansion factor and the VTPR equation of state.
+This is quite a bit larger than the ideal case, indicating that the ideal gas law leads to a significantly over-sized PRV, 51.0% larger.

 Solving the Choked Flow Energy Balance